 Registering with the Wellbeing Service

-The UWE Bristol Wellbeing Service offers counselling, mental health and specialist mentoring support.
-To access support, please complete the online registration form.
+The UWE Bristol Wellbeing Service offers counselling and mental health support.
+To access support, please complete our online registration form.

 The registration process